-20. Letter of Support (if applicable)
+20. Letter of Support (If Applicable)

-Any application for a project which provides rental units to persons with a developmental disability must include a written letter of support from the Ohio Department of Developmental Disabilities as well as from the County Board serving the area in which the project will be located.

-Any application for a project which provides rental units to persons with severe and persistent mental illness must include a written letter of support from the Ohio Mental Health and Addiction Services Agency as well as from the County Board serving the area in which the project will be located.
+- Any application for a project which provides rental units to persons with a developmental disability must include a written letter of support from the Ohio Department of Developmental Disabilities as well as from the County Board serving the area in which the project will be located. - The letter should be specific to the project (i.e. include project name and address) and indicate the project meets applicable program requirements. - Any application for a project which provides rental units to persons with severe and persistent mental illness must include a written letter of support from the Ohio Mental Health and Addiction Services Agency as well as from the County Board serving the area in which the project will be located.